mittelmark/oowidgets/tutorial.md

 ## Introduction

 This is a short tutorial on how to use the packages `oowidgets` and `tkoo` to create megawidgets using techniques like inheritance, mixins or composition.
+It is based on the package TclOO which is in the core since Tcl 8.6 so, this is the minimal requirement.

 Let's first load the package: